Michael Schlow – Executive Chef and Co-Owner of Via Matta, Alta Strada and Tico – is recognized as one of the leading chefs in the United States.

-But let's go back to the beginning.
-In 1985, Brooklyn-born Schlow traded a baseball scholarship and a ninety two mile-an-hour fastball for a set of Wusthof knives and a place at the Academy of Culinary Arts in New Jersey.
+In 1985, Brooklyn-born Schlow traded a baseball scholarship and a ninety-two mile-an-hour fastball for a set of Wusthof knives and a place at the Academy of Culinary Arts in New Jersey.
 After completing his training, Schlow began his career with renowned New York restaurateur Pino Luongo and immediately adopted a commitment to the elegance and simplicity of true Tuscan cooking.

 Schlow continued to develop a commitment to proper technique and to the purity of Tuscan cooking at 75 Main, a restaurant and gourmet market in the Hamptons, adding Asian and French influences to his cooking.
 After his years in The Hamptons, Schlow moved back to Manhattan and opened Ariel & Michael to much critical acclaim.
 Further maturing at Craig Shelton’s New Jersey Ryland Inn, helped finesse Schlow’s early education.
 He remains a devotee of Shelton, Jean-Louis Palladin and Joel Robuchon.

-The numerous accolades solidified Schlow's culinary reputation and brought him to national attention.
-As a result, Schlow has made numerous television appearances on network and cable food programs.
-His presence has also been requested at several prestigious culinary events including Gourmet Magazine's Bermuda Culinary Arts Festival.
+The numerous accolades solidified Schlow’s culinary reputation and brought him to national attention.
+As a result, Schlow has made numerous television appearances on network and cable programs including The Today Show, Late Night with Jimmy Fallon, Good Morning America and more.
 He participates in numerous benefits and charities and annually returns to New Jersey for A Dinner of Hope, a black-tie affair benefiting children with AIDS.
-He has twice been invited to cook at the James Beard House, and is most proud of twice cooking dinner for Julia Child on her birthday.
+He has been invited to cook at the James Beard House, and he is most proud of cooking dinner for Julia Child on her birthday twice.